 Day 01: Arrival Kathmandu (1,350m/4,428ft)

-Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, we will be greeted by a representative from Himalayan Glacier who will take us to Hotel Shanker or another hotel of a similar category.
-After checking in, we may take a rest or visit Himalayan Glacier’s office for our trip preparation and also to meet our crew.
-In the evening there will be a welcome dinner in a traditional Nepali Restaurant where we will be able to enjoy authentic Nepali cuisine with a brief cultural program.
+Upon our arrival at the Tribhuwan International Airport (TIA) in Kathmandu, a representative from Himalayan Glacier will pick us up and take us to our hotel.
+After checking in, we visit Himalayan Glacier’s office for our trip preparation and also to meet our crew.
+In the evening there will be a welcome dinner where we will be able to enjoy authentic Nepali cuisine which will introduce us to the Nepalese food culture.
 Overnight in Kathmandu.